kevgo/run-that-app/README.md

 #### mise

 [Mise](https://github.com/jdx/mise) is a rewrite of asdf in Rust.
 It allows installing applications, sets up shims and shell integration.
+It also runs tasks and manages your environment variables.

-Compared to rtx, run-that-app also supports Windows, offers conditional execution, and allows writing application installation logic in a robust programming language that eliminates most runtime errors.
+Compared to mise, run-that-app is much simpler and focused on doing one thing well.

 #### pkgx